-Most Cashback Mortgages come with a free property valuation or some fringe benefits.
-In any case, this could be handy and could end up saving you money in areas you thought you would not.
+For example, most cashback mortgages will typically come with a free property valuation or some fringe benefits.
+This means it could be quite useful for you and help you to save money in some areas where you may not think you would.

-As a Mortgage Broker in Manchester, we advise that if you get offered a reasonable percentage on your cashback mortgage, you should consider taking it up as it may be worth it in the long run.
+As an open & honest mortgage broker in Manchester, we advise that if you are offered a reasonable percentage on your cashback mortgage, you should consider taking it up as it may be worth it in the long run for you.

 Manchestermoneyman.com & Manchestermoneyman are trading styles of UK Moneyman Limited, which is authorised and regulated by the Financial Conduct Authority.